 This disinterest isn’t always obvious.
 For example, they might sound enthusiastic if you suggest a trip or vacation but have an excuse or schedule conflict when you try to narrow down a specific date.

-It’s possible your partner does want to spend that time with you.
+It’s possible that your partner does want to spend that time with you.
 They might just struggle with the commitment involved.

 They don’t want to talk about the future of the relationship